nirvannar/Capstone-Dog-Breed/README.md

 ## File Descriptions and Analyses <a name="File-Descriptions-and-Analyses"></a>
+**The following files and folders are founf under the dog-project folder and are part of the working files**

-bottleneck_features: folder contains pre-trained models
+bottleneck_features: folder contains pre-trained models (not saved to github due to file sizes)
-    DogVGG16Data.npz: pre-trained VGG16 model
+&nbsp;&nbsp;&nbsp;&nbsp;DogVGG16Data.npz: pre-trained VGG16 model
-    DogResnet50Data.npz: pre-trained ResNet50 model
+&nbsp;&nbsp;&nbsp;&nbsp;DogResnet50Data.npz: pre-trained ResNet50 model

-``haarcascades``: folder contains pre-trained face detectors haarcascade_frontface_alt.xml: the pre-trained face detector used in the dog_app.ipynb Jupyter notebook
+``haarcascades``: folder contains pre-trained face detectors
+&nbsp;&nbsp;&nbsp;&nbsp;haarcascade_frontface_alt.xml: the pre-trained face detector used in the dog_app.ipynb Jupyter notebook

 images: folder contains example images used to test in step 7

 saved_models: folder stores the trained models with the best validation loss for steps 3 to 5
-    weights.best.from_scratch.hdf5: stores the trained model with the best validation loss from self-created CNN weights.best.VGG16.hdf5: stores the trained model with the best validation loss from VGG16 model weights.bes.Resnet50.hdf5: stores the trained model with the best validation loss from ResNet50 model
+&nbsp;&nbsp;&nbsp;&nbsp;weights.best.from_scratch.hdf5: stores the trained model with the best validation loss from self-created CNN
+&nbsp;&nbsp;&nbsp;&nbsp;weights.best.VGG16.hdf5: stores the trained model with the best validation loss from VGG16 model
+&nbsp;&nbsp;&nbsp;&nbsp;weights.bes.Resnet50.hdf5: stores the trained model with the best validation loss from ResNet50 model

 test: folder contains additional test images used to test in step 7